 In civil litigation, the parties will be individuals who will generally be represented by attorneys, although the small claims and justice courts usually allow for claimants to represent themselves.

 In business and commercial litigation, the parties are businesses, corporations, partnerships, and other structures, and the procedures are considerably more complex.

 When it comes to disputes between businesses, the business structure of the parties involved will influence how the proceedings move forward.

 If dealing with a corporation, the proceedings may require the participation of the CEO or others in managerial control.
 If the CEO is the individual charged with theft, it may be the shareholders of the corporation who are bringing the lawsuit to recover their damages.

 When it comes to business partnerships, the ownership percentage of the partners or their agreement will determine which partner or partners are responsible for the lawsuit, and how compensation for damages might be organized.

 Working with a Georgia complex business litigation attorney helps ensure that your business’ interests are protected and are being advocated for at every step of the proceeding.

 Advantages of Contacting Our Skilled Business Litigation Attorneys

-During our initial consultation with you, we’ll become informed about the type of business you own and will take over the task of fighting for your rights.
+During the initial consultation, we’ll learn about the type of business you own and take over the task of fighting for your rights.
 Our goal is to overcome the legal hurdle that is doubtless interfering with your business’s efficiency and profit margin.

 We also have empathy for your plight and genuinely want to protect the business you have worked so hard to build.
 We have litigated civil cases with hundreds of millions of dollars at stake and are fully prepared to represent businesses of all sizes and industries.